acse-zy622/ACS-Gerardium_Rush-Genetic_Algorithm/README.md

 This can be viewed in your browser through the `index.html` file, or directly by the `documentation.pdf` file.

-On top of the documentation, an user guide is also provided in `docs/html/`, running the user through a few small examples.
+On top of the documentation, an user guide is also provided in `docs`, running the user through a few small examples.

 ### **Testing**